dfelinto/blender-manual/manual/modeling/geometry_nodes/attribute/attribute_vector_rotate.rst

       Rotates the vector around the given axis.
       The amount of rotation is defined by the *Angle* input.
    :Axis Angle:
-      Rotates the vector around any arbitrary axis defined by the *Axis* input vector attribute The amount of rotation is defined by the *Angle* input attribute.
+      Rotates the vector around any arbitrary axis defined by the *Axis* input vector attribute.
+      The amount of rotation is defined by the *Angle* input attribute.
    :Euler:
       Rotates the vector about the *Center* input values with the *Rotation*